rtCamp/ps-analysis-tool-wiki/Example-Analysis-Scenarios.md

 6. **Compare the behavior of the cookies**

    1. Identify the cookie that is set in Chrome Open but absent in Chrome Private.
    2. On Chrome Open, right-click on the identified cookie and select “Show Requests with this Cookie” from the context menu to access information about the network request that initiated the cookie-setting in the default Chrome instance.
-Take note of the
+Take note of the request details.
    3. On Chrome Private, the same cookie identified will not be present (blocked).
    4. Go to the Network tab and search for “[domain-ccc.com &#10548;](https://domain-ccc.com/)”, and click on the network request named “add-to-cart”
    5. Click on the Cookies tab, and nothing will be shown, as the cookie was blocked by Chrome Private.
 On Chrome Open, if configured via settings to block third-party cookies, you will observe the cookies that domain C attempted to set, highlighted indicating that the operation was rejected.